Taxes in Poland may be divided into:

 Several authorities, the hierarchy of which is as follows, administer the Polish taxation system:

-If the taxpayer disagrees with the verdict of the Fiscal Administration Chamber, he or she has the right to lodge an appeal with the Administrative Court.
+If the taxpayer in Poland disagrees with the verdict of the Fiscal Administration Chamber, he or she has the right to lodge an appeal with the Administrative Court.

 As from 1 January 2004 the structure of Polish Administrative Courts changed and the new Procedural Law on acting before Administrative Courts came into force.
 The major change includes the introduction of a two stage appeal court process in Polish Administrative Courts: the Administrative Voivodship Courts and the Supreme Administrative Court.
 The Supreme Administrative Court deals mainly with cassation appeals on verdicts issued by the Administrative Voivodship Courts.